The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 Technical Incapacity by Design

-Privacy is not a policy promise written into a terms of service.
+Privacy is not a policy promise.
 It is an architectural commitment — built into the system so that certain actions are structurally unsupported, regardless of who operates it.

 The surveillance or re-identification of any participant is not prohibited by policy.
 It is made structurally impossible by the architecture itself.